 GPF

-On the 4th October 2019, the Strategic Board agreed the approach to the reinvestment of GPF capital funding and which is published on the website.
+On the 4th October 2019, the Strategic Board agreed the approach to the reinvestment of GPF capital funding and this is published on the website.

-The first stage, for scheme identification and prioritisation, is led by federated areas based on the submission of an expressions of interest form.
-The initial prioritisation by the Federated Boards considers the projects fit with the GPF eligibility criteria and the projects fit with local and SELEP strategic objectives.
-Each Federated Board is asked to nominate projects to be submitted for consideration by the SELEP Ltd.
+The first stage, for scheme identification and prioritisation, was led by federated areas based on the submission of an expression of interest form.
+The initial prioritisation by the Federated Boards considered the project’s fit with the GPF eligibility criteria and the project’s fit with local and SELEP strategic objectives.
+Each Federated Board was asked to nominate projects to be submitted for consideration by SELEP Ltd.

-For projects nominated by Federated Boards, scheme promoters are required to complete a strategic outline business case, which will be reviewed independently by the ITE (V.1.1 below),
+For projects nominated by Federated Boards, scheme promoters were required to complete a strategic outline business case, which was reviewed independently by the ITE (V.1.1 below).

-The independent assessment will be conducted based on the following criteria, as agreed by the Strategic Board:
+The independent assessment was conducted based on the following criteria, as agreed by the Strategic Board:

 need for Intervention;